HeavenzFire/EntangledMultimodalSystem-3/README.md

 - Quantum State Management
 - Sacred Geometry Integration

-## 🤝 Contributing
+## Contributing

 We welcome contributions!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🌟 Acknowledgments
+## Acknowledgments

 - Quantum Computing Research Community
 - Sacred Geometry Researchers
 - Consciousness Studies Experts

-## 📞 Contact
+## Contact

 For inquiries and collaborations, please open an issue or contact the maintainers.

 ---

-*"The universe is not only stranger than we imagine, it is stranger than we can imagine."* - Sir Arthur Eddington
+"The universe is not only stranger than we imagine, it is stranger than we can imagine." - Sir Arthur Eddington